Edward Bodden Airfield

 The runway parallels the south shoreline, and approach and departures are over the water.
 Runway length includes a 180 m displaced threshold on Runway 28.

 The Cayman Brac non-directional beacon was located 13.2 nmi east of the airport, on Cayman Brac island, but was decommissioned in 2021 and replaced with the BRACC airway intersection.

-Little Cayman Airport's other main building, a 75-foot (23-metre) free span airplane hangar located directly across the field from Bodden Terminal, was built in 1970 by Ryan Construction of Cayman Brac for Dolphin Limited under the direction of General Manager Richard Bennett.
+Little Cayman Airport's other main building, a 75-foot (23-metre) free span airplane hangar located directly across the field from Bodden Terminal, was built in 1970.

-The airport has an exemption of airworthiness from the Civil Aviation Authority of the Caymen Islands, however, as of June 2025, the exemption would not continue unless the airport adheres to current standards.
+The airport has an exemption of airworthiness from the Civil Aviation Authority of the Cayman Islands, however, as of June 2025, the exemption would not continue unless the airport adheres to current standards.

 Airlines and destinations

-Cayman Airways Express serves the airport with de Havilland Canada DHC-6 Twin Otter commuter twin turboprop aircraft which have STOL capability.
+Cayman Airways Express serves the airport with de Havilland Canada DHC-6 Twin Otter commuter twin turboprop aircraft, which have STOL capability.